Best Walking Boots 2024 | Leather And Synthetic Boots For Multi-Terrain Hiking - Outdoors Magic

 How We Tested Them

-This list of the best hiking boots is the result of a seven-year, on-going process involving careful study of the latest product launches, trips around trade shows in the UK and Germany and rigorous testing on hill walks, scrambles and multi-day backpacking trips.
+This list of the best hiking boots is the result of a long-term and on-going process involving careful study of the latest product launches, visits to trade shows in the UK and Germany and then rigorous testing on hill walks, scrambles and multi-day backpacking trips.
 I’ve personally tested all of the men’s boots that are featured here, while the women’s boots were assessed by our female testers, including Emma Cole and Hannah White.
 All of the pictures you can see in this article show the products in use by our team.

 Our criteria?
 Durability and longevity is a big factor in the selection process.
 Hiking boots should perform for years, especially given how much they can cost these days.
 As such, we wear each pair of boots over testing terrain to assess their ruggedness and pay particular attention to dependability of the membrane, which is usually the first thing that wears out on a badly made pair of boots.
 We also look at the grip on soft, hard and wet surfaces and we assess the protection, stability, waterproofing and breathability too.